xraymemory/qscrape/README.md

 ```
 # Why?
 While the author of this tool personally believe QAnon is one part shitpost two parts psyop, one cannot deny the importance of Q's posts as bizarre socio-political artifacts. `qscrape` is developed and maintained for use in digital archaeology and media studies

+# To do
+- Markov chain
+- GPT-2